Forrest McLaughlin | The Pocahontas Times

-Forrest “Clark” McLaughlin, age 76, of Dunmore, went home to be with the Lord Wednesday, January 10, 2018, at Pocahontas Memorial Hospital in Buckeye.
+Forrest “Clark” McLaughlin, age 76, of Dunmore, went home to be with the Lord Wednesday, January 10, 2018, from Pocahontas Memorial Hospital in Buckeye.

+Born January 4, 1942, in Dunmore, he was a son of the late Lynn David and Mildred Woodrow Taylor McLaughlin.

+Clark retired in 2002, after working as a supervisor at Bayloff Stamped Products.
+He was a United States Army Veteran, having served in Vietnam.
+He attended the Frank Church of the Nazarene and was a member of the American Legion in Pocahontas County, VFW and DAV.

+He was an avid Dale Earnhardt fan and enjoyed watching NASCAR, listening to country music and talking about the Lord.

+He is survived by his wife of 55 years, Doris Turner McLaughlin; daughters, Doris “Dodie” McLaughlin, of Andover, Ohio, and Marilyn Emrick, and husband, Rick, of Kinsman, Ohio; a son, Herald McLaughlin, and wife, Krissy, of Geneva, Ohio; sisters, Cora Lee Carpenter, and husband, Roy, and Millie Campbell, all of Dunmore; brothers, David McLaughlin, and wife, Norma, of Jamestown, Pennsylvania, and Park McLaughlin, of Dunmore; grandchildren, Trisha Hopkins, and husband, Lonnie, Tim Rizzo, Clayton Rizzo, and wife, Gabby, Jen Morocco, and husband, Mark, Nick Emrick, Clarissa French, and husband, Chris, and Haley Artman; and great-grandchildren, Austin, Morgan, Lincon, Ashlyn, Alivia, Gavin, Gabby, Dayton, Camden and Rylee.

-Funeral service will be held Saturday, January 13, 2 p.m. at Wallace and Wallace Funeral Home in Arbovale with Pastor Gary Reynolds and Mr. Brett Carr officiating.
-Military Honors will be conducted by the Pocahontas County Veterans Honor Corps.
-Family will receive friends from noon until time of service.
+Funeral service was held January 13 at Wallace and Wallace Funeral Home in Arbovale with Pastor Gary Reynolds and Mr. Brett Carr officiating.
+Military Honors were conducted by the Pocahontas County Veterans Honor Corps.

 Memorials may be made to the Frank Church of the Nazarene.